dima-brook/w3f_application/application_only_protocol.md

 6. **Decsision Tree** - it controlls the eficiency of the data flow between the pallets.

 #### The XP.network Relay Chain protocol is not:
-This hub is by no means a bridge between the blockchains.
-It completely relies on Polkadot's existing infrastructure to communicate and secure interaction between the parathreads.
+This protocol is by no means a bridge between the blockchains.
+It completely relies on Polkadot's existing XCMP infrastructure to communicate and secure interaction between the parathreads.
 However, we have plans of building bridges to a number of blockchains in further projects.

 #### Further development